-- Yoghurt – Now, remember that when we say yoghurt, we mean plain yoghurt with no added flavors, sugars, or artificial sweeteners.
+Plain Yogurt – Now, remember that when we say yogurt, we mean plain yogurt with no added flavors, sugars, or artificial sweeteners.
 Don’t go giving Fido your strawberry-banana flavored store brand.
-When you choose yoghurt with active bacteria cultures, you’ll actually be feeding your dog a healthy probiotic!
-In fact, yoghurt is one of the few items on this list that you should have no problem feeding with every meal.
+When you choose yogurt with active bacteria cultures, you’ll actually be feeding your dog a healthy probiotic!
+Just make sure not to give too much, and not at all if your pooch is sensitive to dairy.

 Eggs – Everyone can have protein for breakfast!
 Scrambling up some eggs for your pooch certainly won’t hurt him (just remember to hold the salt and pepper).

 Kelp – You might be wondering if this is actually a human food, but it is!
 In fact, kelp holds a ton of nutritional value for both humans and dogs.
 While you might not have access to raw kelp, it’s readily available in powdered forms to add to your dog’s meal.

 Carrots – These were my dog’s favorite growing up!
 Baby carrots are a super easy snack that’s healthy too.
 A raw carrot is packed with antioxidants and is sure to give your pet a little something to chew on as well!

 Apple Slices – You may have read our article before about making sure to keep apple seeds away from your dogs, but apple slices are perfectly fine.
 Once sliced and cored, they provide a high fiber, crispy treat that you and your dog can enjoy, especially dipped in peanut butter!

 Do you want a healthier & happier dog?
 Join our email list & we'll donate 1 meal to a shelter dog in need!